awsdocs/amazon-lumberyard-user-guide/doc_source/lumberyard-tools.md

 Creates and simulates explosions, fire, sparks, and other visual effects\.

 [Project Configurator](configurator-intro.md)
-Standalone application used to tell the Waf build system which gems to include in the game build\.
+Standalone application used to tell the Waf build system which Gems to include in the game build\.

 [Resource Compiler](asset-pipeline-processor.md)
 Compresses and processes source game asset files and creates package files\.